-The Ultra Low Emission Zone (ULEZ) starts in central London on 8 April 2019.
+The Ultra Low Emission Zone (ULEZ) started in central London on 8 April 2019.
 Vehicles must meet stricter emission standards to drive in this zone or pay a charge of £12.50 for cars, vans and motorcycles and £100 for heavier vehicles.
 The ULEZ will operate within the current Congestion Charge zone, 24/7, every day of the year.

 Back in 2016, over 15,000 of you took part in our Clean Air consultation, where most of you told us that you wanted to see the ULEZ introduced as part of City Hall’s plans to help clean up London’s toxic air.
 It was the largest single consultation we’ve ever undertaken at City Hall.